openflighthpc/power-server/README.md

 }
 ```

 The `platform` is extracted from the `params` hash and therefore may not be set.
 In this case a dummy "missing" platform is used which causes all the system commands to fail.
-All the other `params` are made available as replacements to the bash commands.
+All the other `params` are made available as replacements to the platform scripts.

 ### Setting Up Systemd